TykhinBiriukov/TykhinBiriukov/README.md

 - 🌱 I’m expanding my cooding knowledge

-- ⚡ Why do Java programmers have to wear glasses?
+- ⚡ Why do Python programmers have to wear glasses?
 Because they don’t C